Chapter Three: Residence

 "It's the honest version," Aisha said.
 "There's a polished version if you'd prefer it."

-The corner of Dr. Patel's mouth moved, just barely.
+The corner of Dr. Patel's mouth twitched.
 "I wouldn't."

 * * *

-In the corridor afterward, students dispersed, avoiding eye contact, having said more than they'd planned to and recalibrating.
-Mateo fell into step beside Julian without any preamble, the way he'd entered the room earlier.
+In the corridor afterward, students dispersed in the way of people who had said more than they planned, avoiding eye contact and recalibrating.
+Mateo fell into step beside Julian without preamble.

 "You don't hide very well," he said.